infozenfrance/Phraseanet-Docs/en/User/Guide/Actions.rst

-﻿Actions on records
+Actions on records
 ==================
 .. toctree::
     :maxdepth: 3

 .. topic:: The essential

     The actions on the records are made with commands of the actions palette.

     The :term:`main palette<Actions Palette>` under the search form allows to act on the selected documents in the display area.

     In the work area, the actions palette of the opened basket or story allows to act on the records it contains or that are selected.

     **The actions are accessible depending on the users rights**.
 Some of these actions are basic features while others are advanced features.

 .. image:: ../../images/Actions-PaletteBeta.jpg